EPCCed/archer2-intro-package/_episodes/04-submission.md

 the script that actually runs the commands you want.
 In the header section, options to `sbatch` should be prepended with `#SBATCH`.

-Here is a simple example script that runs the `xthi` program, which shows process and thread placement, across two nodes.
+Here is a simple example script that runs the `xthi` program (which shows process and thread placement) across two nodes.

 ```